 NOTE: A foreign air carrier exemption will always have an expiration

 pending.
 In the case of denial of a long-pending application of a carrier that holds part

 bilateral (not specifically covered by the agreement), the permit will be granted

 for 5 years.
 Canadian air taxi registrations under part 294 are indefinite.

 7) DBA Names Authorized by the DOT and the State of the Operator.

-(See also subparagraph B above.)
+(See also subparagraph A.)

 8) Authorized Geographic Areas of U.S. Operation.
 The foreign

 air carrier must conduct each operation within the United States in accordance